 “Due to family relocation, I must resign to focus on this significant life change.”

-Scenario 3: Resigning Due to Workplace Issues
+3: Resigning Due to Workplace Issues

 - Tone: Diplomatic and concise.